 Many pundits have said that the marriage equality movement is an attack on religious freedom.
 What they really mean is that marriage equality is an attack on Judeo-Christian religious freedom.
 I disagree.
 Nothing in today’s landmark decision limits the freedom of Jews, Muslims or Christians to practice their religion how ever they see fit.
 The Supreme Court is never going to force churches to perform gay marriage ceremonies.
 It just isn’t going to happen.
 In fact, Judeo-Christian people should be celebrating this decision, because it confirms that people in this country still and hopefully always will be allowed to practice whatever religion they desire.
 That was the goal of the founding fathers.
 They understood that religion and government are best not mixed.
 The First Amendment clearly states that, “The Congress shall make no law respecting the establishment of religion…” Preventing LGBT folks from getting married (and enjoying all of the legal benefits and privileges) was an attempt to force Judeo-Christian religious values on people through the law.
 That isn’t American.

 I, for one, do not want the government involved in my marriage.
 My marriage is a private bond between my wife and I. The fact that we chose a Christian marriage ceremony was a personal decision.
 I am glad the government had virtually no control over the nature of our marriage and I hope it stays that way.
 Our society works best when people are allowed to exercise individual liberty in every way reasonably possible.

 Individual rights are the bedrock of Arizona personal injury law.
-We fight for individual rights every day.
+Our Phoenix personal injury lawyers fight for individual rights every day.
 If we can ever help you out, please let us know.